This post contains affiliate links. Read the full disclosure here.

 • It’s dairy free and eggless, but I’m willing to bet that your guests won’t even be able to tell 😉

 • The cinnamon streusel is baked onto the cake, giving it warm brown sugar flavors.
-You can also drizzle the cake with warm vegan caramel, top it with vegan ice cream, or top it with coconut whipped cream!
+You can also drizzle the vegan apple cake with warm vegan caramel, top it with vegan ice cream, or top it with coconut whipped cream!

 • Oil: you can use any neutral oil – sunflower oil, canola oil, vegetable oil are best.
 For oil-free, you can substitute for unsweetened applesauce or melted vegan butter.